eideeivindsen/react-beginner-course-day-1/01-components/README.md

 ```
 Multiple components may exist in the same file, but are typically defined in separate files. `export default Greeting;` exports the component so that other components can import it from `greeting.jsx`.

 More complex components often have a function body, and use a `return` statement to define what is rendered.
 The `Time` component below imports `Greeting` and renders it along with the current date and time.
 As only a single value can be returned by a function, the two elements are placed inside `<> </>`.
-These tags will not be visible in the rendered HTML.
+These tags are called [fragments](https://reactjs.org/docs/fragments.html), and will not be visible in the rendered HTML.
 ```jsx
 import Greeting from './greeting.jsx'